Orlando Arcia Preview, Player Props: Braves vs. Giants

 Orlando Arcia At The Plate

-- Arcia has picked up an RBI in 30.8% of his games this season, with two or more RBI in 13.5% of his games.
-He has also produced three or more runs in one contest.
+- Arcia has had at least one RBI in 30.5% of his games this year (32 of 105), with two or more RBI 14 times (13.3%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.